On a non-Abelian Poincar\'e lemma: Non-Abelian Poincar e lemma

 for a homological element $C$.
 Equation~\eqref{nonabelpoinc_eq.selfgaugeofconst} can be re-written as

 with the clear intuitive meaning of the `frame' $g$ being parallel w.r.t. the (constant) `flat connection' $C$.

-In the classical (Abelian) situation, the usual formulation of the Poincar\'{e} lemma is for forms of fixed positive degree.
+In the classical (Abelian) situation, the usual formulation of the Poincar\'{e} lemma (``every closed form is exact'') is for forms of fixed positive degree.
 Forms of degree zero and constants appear as an exception unless inhomogeneous forms are treated.
 In the non-Abelian case, inhomogeneous $\mathfrak{g}$-valued forms do appear naturally.
 As soon as we consider them, we are forced to consider constants arising in~\eqref{nonabelpoinc_eq.nabpoinc}.
 These constants play an important role in examples as we shall see now.